Scp079TheOldAi/temprosnehook/README.md

-# Best Cathook Paste (Currently)

-Rosnehook is training software for Team Fortress 2, available exclusively for Linux operating systems.

-Rosnehook is not responsible for any bans.

-## Issues or Questions?

-Need support?

-Join the [Discord server](https://discord.gg/cJ5QAg7gbB) or visit the [issues page](https://github.com/nullfieldcat/temprosnehook/issues).
+⚠️ Important Notice:
+This project currently does not work and requires a full update.
+ToDo: Update the project for 64-bit TF2.

-## This software is for educational purposes only.
+This software is for educational purposes only.